Student Org Privileges & Expectations

 - Ability to hold benefit fundraisers.

-- Advice and consultation from SAL, the ASSU and many other university departments.
+- Advice and consultation from OSE, the ASSU and many other university departments.

 - The ability to publicize on Events at Stanford.

-- SAL coordinated workshops for party planning, funding, event planning, banking, etc.
+- OSE coordinated workshops for party planning, funding, event planning, banking, etc.

 Note: Informal groups of students do not have the privileges of university recognized student organizations.
 They cannot use the Stanford name, hold events at Stanford, receive university or ASSU funding, raise money in the name of Stanford or represent Stanford in any way.